No products in the cart.

 As a group of keen hobbyists ourselves, it is needless to say that we’ve tried to construct one of these clocks.
 With all the necessary clock parts ready at hand, we were all set to go.
 Although our first attempt cannot be said to be 100% successful, it was still an enjoyable experience.

-Recently we discovered a perfect tutorial from Handyman Magazine that took us step by step on how to successfully construct an elegant carriage clock.
-Even though the inner mechanics is not an exact replica of the original intricate design, the exterior of the final product still looked amazing.
+Recently we discovered a perfect tutorial from Handyman Magazine.
+It took us step by step on how to successfully construct an elegant carriage clock.
+Even though the inner mechanics is not an exact replica of the original intricate design.
+The exterior of the final product still looked amazing.
 We added our own touches by decorating the exterior with watch parts to give it a more postmodern industrial appearance.

 - Prepare all the parts in advance,